Zolpidem Tartrate (zole-PI-dem TAR-trate)

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

-- If you still have insomnia after using this medicine for 7 to 10 days, call your doctor.
+- Call your doctor if you still have insomnia after using this medicine for 7 to 10 days.

 Possible Side Effects While Using This Medicine